 On the back nine, the par three 14th is the pick of the short holes, with a back-to-front sloping green positioned behind the brook, while the 472-yard 18th provides a strong finish to the round as the tree-lined fairway narrows considerably on its way to the home green.

-Neil Coles & Associates are currently consulting at the club and the design firm has overseen a recent bunker renovation.
+Neil Coles & Associates recently consulted at the club and the design firm oversaw a bunker renovation.